kubeflow/website/content/docs/gke/gcp-e2e.md

     kustomize edit set image training-image=${TRAIN_IMG_PATH}
     ```

-1. Optionally configure it to run distributed by setting the number of parameter servers and workers to use.
+1. Configure the image to run distributed by setting the number of parameter servers and workers to use.
 The `numPs` means the number of Ps (parameter server) and the `numWorkers` means the number of worker:

     ```
     ../base/definition.sh --numPs 1 --numWorkers 2
     ```

-1. Set the training parameters, such as training steps, batch size and learning rate:
+1. Set the training parameters (training steps, batch size and learning rate):

     ```
     kustomize edit add configmap mnist-map-training   --from-literal=trainSteps=200